 Canada made a commitment of CAD241.5 million in 2017, to fund initiatives that strengthen reproductive health services, respond to and prevent gender-based violence, and invest in family planning and contraceptives.
 Canada will focus particularly on addressing the rights and unique needs of adolescents, women, and girls in humanitarian and fragile contexts and on addressing the global data gap in adolescent SRHR.
 Of the total commitment, CAD166.5 million will go towards initiatives focused on advancing adolescent SRHR.

-Family Planning Summit 2017: Government of Canada Announces FP2020 Commitment
+Family Planning Summit 2017: Canada Announces FP2020 Commitment

 Government of Canada's Family Planning 2020 commitment delivered by Minister Bibeau at the Family Planning Summit in London, UK on July 11, 2017